UU-Human-Evolution/1MB335/Lab3.md

 - output file format (sorted fasta),
 - algorithm (choose `FFT-NS-1 (fast)`).

-Once you have chosen all the options, the corresponding command-line will be printed on the screen.
+Once you have chosen all the options, the corresponding command will be printed on the screen.

-**Question 2-1.
+**Question 1.
 Write down the command.**

 Now, launch the alignment.
-It will take a while.
+It will take a while (maybe not as these computers are new).
 In the meantime, you can work on the next step on another terminal window, which is another alignment, of a single gene.
-It is also a good time to take a break!

-#### Step 2b: Align the sequences for the cytochrome B gene (cytB)
+#### Step b: Align the sequences for the cytochrome B gene (cytB)

-Nowadays there is an abundance of genomic data available, for organelles and entire genomes, for a large number of species.
-This is why in this session and the bioinformatics project, you are aligning the entire mitochondria.
-However, for a long time, it was more common to work with alignments of single genes (and in some cases, for instance when exploring the diversity in a given environment, it is still a common approach).
-Aligning single genes might also be a good approach when working with diverse species.
-And of course, it is much faster!

-*Cytochrome b* is a gene found in the mitochondria of eukaryotic cells.
-The protein is part of the respiratory chain complex III, making it an essential part of the energy metabolism.
+*Cytochrome b* and *COX1* are genes found in the mitochondria of eukaryotic cells.
+In *Cytochrome b*, the protein is part of the respiratory chain complex III, making it an essential part of the energy metabolism.
 Since all eukaryotes should have *cytB*, the gene can be used for species identification, and is often used to assess phylogenetic relationships between organisms

 Proceed to the alignment with `mafft`.
-You can take the same command as the one you created when aligning for the entire genome.
+You can take the same command as the one you created when aligning for the COX1.

-We are using the tool `clustalx` to view the alignment.
-In "File", choose "Load Sequences" and choose your alignment.
+We are using the tool `AliView` to view the alignment.
+In "File", choose "Open File" and choose your alignment.
 Can you make sense of what you see?
-What do you think the bottom window shows?
+What do you think the window shows?

-**Question 2-2.
+**Question 2.
 Visually inspect your alignment.
 Do you notice anything odd?
 Does any sequence stand out visually (e.g. the outgroup)?**

-**Question 2-3.
+**Question 3.
 Show your new alignment to a teaching assistant.
 If you cannot show it, submit the corresponding alignment file (.fasta).**

 The main take-home message from this step is that it is important to examine your alignments well.
 Sometimes some sequences will genuinely be longer or shorter than other sequences; however, it might also be due to some errors!

-#### Back to Step 2a
+#### Back to Step a

-By now the alignment of the entire mitochondria should be ready for you to look at!
-Open it with `clustalx`.
+By now the alignment of the COX1 should be ready for you to look at!
+Open it with `AliView`.
 What do you see?

-**Question 2-4.
-Visually inspect the alignment of the full mitochondrial genome the same way you did for cytB in Q2-4.
+**Question 4.
+Visually inspect the alignment of the COX1 gene the same way you did for cytB in Q2-4.
 What do you notice?
 Are the same species standing out?**

 ---
 ## REPORT

-Pairwise alignment tutorial: submit answers to all questions (you can number them 1-1, 1-2, etc).

-Multiple alignment: submit answers to questions 2-1 through 2-4.
-For Question 2-2 and 2-4, it can be useful to include a screenshot of what you saw.
+Multiple alignment: submit answers to questions 1 through 4.
+For Question 2 and 4, it can be useful to include a screenshot of what you saw.
 Only submit the alignment (FASTA file) if you cannot show it to a teaching assistant.

 ---